kevana/pageload-tools/README.md

 # Pageload tools

-Tools to help you change site behavior based on pageload metrics
+Tools to help you change site behavior based on pageload metrics.
 This is a collection of convenience methods for the [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_timing_API)

 ## Usage
 ```